dlmitc3/Zillow_Clustering_Project-/README.md

 ### Hypothesis 8:

-    - H0: The mean logerror is the same across all age of property clusters
+    - H0: The mean logerror is the same across all age of property
-    - Ha: The mean logerror is the same across all age of property clusters
+    - Ha: The mean logerror is the same across all age of property

 # Project Plan: Breaking it Down